-One consideration for example is your ability to convert a lead acquired using a Facebook lead ad that has much less information about what you do when they submit their info vs a lead acquired using a Facebook website visitor who submitted their information on your lead page that explains what you do.
+For example, consider your ability to convert a lead acquired using a Facebook lead ad that has much less information about what you do when they submit their info, vs a lead acquired via a Facebook website visitor who submitted their information on your website that explains what you do.

-However, for your first ad, this is a moot discussion, as Facebook only allows you to get charged for impressions for your first $10 in spend, and so the website visit is the only goal that matters.
+However, if this is your first ad, Facebook only gives you one option: get charged for impressions for your first $10 in spend.

-So for our first ad we’re going to click on the “Get More Website Visitors” goal.
+So for this ad, select the “Get More Website Visitors” goal.

 Create Your Ad